j03m/fakts/perceptron/perceptron.md

 ### What are Biases?

 Biases allow neurons to have some flexibility in activation.
-In the straight line equation \( y = mx + b \), the \( b \) term serves as a bias, shifting the line up or down.
+In the straight line equation $\( y = mx + b \)$, the $\( b \)$ term serves as a bias, shifting the line up or down.

 ### Why are they important?

 Weights and biases are crucial because they are what the neural network adjusts during learning.
 Through a process called backpropagation, which we'll cover later, the network tweaks these parameters to minimize the difference between its predictions and the actual data.
 As these "tuning pegs" get adjusted, the network becomes better at its task.

-Absolutely, introducing the code early on can set the context for the reader and allow them to know where to look for practical examples as they go through the article.
-You can introduce the code in a concise yet informative manner.

 ### Introducing the Code

-All the concepts discussed in this article are accompanied by a practical Python example [mlp.py](mlp.py), which is in this repo and introduces a neural network we used to demonstrate that we could train it multiply by 100.
+All the concepts discussed in this article are accompanied by a practical Python example [mlp.py](mlp.py), which is in this repo and introduces a neural network we used to demonstrate that we could train it to multiply by 100.

 The Python file contains a class named `MultiLevelPerceptron`, which serves as our neural network model for this tutorial.
 While we'll go into detail about how the code works later on, for those who like to jump ahead or want a sneak peek, feel free to explore this file.